jpointdotz/DataScience-ML/README.md

 # AI
-Data Science and DNN  (Computer Vision, NLP, LSTM, ...)
+Data Science applied mainly on datasets from Kaggle.